Our monthly legislative tracker below provides summaries and status updates to bills currently before the Council.

 3. Excavation Issues

 If approved, this bill would revise the Building Code to revise provisions relating to excavation work and work impacting historic structures, creating an excavation contractor license, and instituting additional safeguards for properties next to where certain construction activities, such as underpinning, are occurring.

 Bill No. 210445

-If approved, this bill revises and consolidates provisions of Chapter 14-500, entitled “Overlay Zoning Districts,” by amending Section 14-524, entitled “/FDO, Fourth District Overlay District,” and Section 14-527, entitled “/WYN, Wynnefield District Overlay District,” and provides that in “Commercial Review Areas,” the following uses require a Special Exception, except where they are otherwise prohibited:
+If approved, this bill would revise and consolidate provisions of Chapter 14-500, entitled “Overlay Zoning Districts,” by amending Section 14-524, entitled “/FDO, Fourth District Overlay District,” and Section 14-527, entitled “/WYN, Wynnefield District Overlay District,” and creating a “commercial review area” in which the following uses are permitted with a special exception:

 Bill No. 210446

 If approved, this bill would revise provisions of Chapter 14-600, entitled “Use Regulations,” by amending use standards for historically designated properties and providing that for any structure located within a Residential Single-Family Detached (RSD) zoning district, the minimum lot area required per dwelling unit is 50% of the minimum lot area for that zoning district.

 6. 1900 Market Street Digital Display Sign Regulations